funmibam/funmibam/README.md

 [Brief Introduction - Remove this afterwards]

-I'm a motivated and eager-to-learn person who is currently diving into the world of Information Technology through some awesome online courses.
+I am a motivated and eager-to-learn person who is currently building a foundation in information technology Technology through  comprehensive online courses.
 I'm passionate about exploring IT and I'm dedicated to honing my skills in computer systems, networking, and cybersecurity.
 ## Objective
 [Provide Objective - Remove this afterwards]]